 Mediating on community property and what can be done to avoid a trial

-Mediation is one of the tools that effective and successful family law attorneys will utilize to help ensure positive outcomes for their clients going through divorce.
-Rather than to roll the proverbial dice and take a chance on what a judge has to say about who gets what, mediation allows both you and your spouse to collaborate and negotiate on whatever encompasses your community estate.
+Mediation is one of the tools that effective and successful family law attorneys will utilize to help ensure positive outcomes for their clients going through a divorce.
+Rather than roll the proverbial dice and take a chance on what a judge has to say about who gets what, mediation allows both you and your spouse to collaborate and negotiate on whatever encompasses your community estate.

 Preparing for mediation when community property is at issue